mrocklin/blog/_posts/work/2014-06-30-Streaming-Analytics.md

 ### Join on arbitrary functions / data

-Those familiar with SQL are accustomed to this sort of join on columns.
+Those familiar with SQL are accustomed to this kind of join on columns.
 However a functional join is more general than this; it doesn't need to operate on tuples, and key functions do not need to get particular columns.
 In the example below we match numbers from two collections so